Modeling software as a service and accounting for profitability

 With many customers arriving, departing, or scaling their SaaS usage up or down, interplays are complex.
 How a particular offering is built to meet such demands depends on service design philosophy.
 Some recommend consideration of future SaaS revenue streams when architecting the offering; others suggest an agile approach, in which developments are made as and when customers ask for them, but not before.
 But that choice is also a whole new modeling topic in itself.

-If you’d like to know how Analytica, the modeling software from Lumina, gives you visibility throughout your business models in any industry, then try a thirty day free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, gives you visibility throughout your business models in any industry, then try a free evaluation of Analytica to see what it can do for you.